-The next chapter builds on these basics by explaining colour theory, identifying different types, textures, prints and sources of fabric, and suggesting different design tools like mood boards and visual journals.
+The next chapter builds on these basics by explaining the colour theory, identifying different types, textures, prints and sources of fabric, and suggesting different design tools like mood boards and visual journals.

 The 12 projects are divided into four categories (Use of Line; Colour; Motif; and Text), which are then further divided into three projects each.
 Each project is inspired by a different art style, like Bauhaus, Art Deco, Art Nouveau, Punk and Pop Art, and combined with a method of quilt creating.
-With each project Kathreen explains the thought process behind her design and then give a few ideas and encouragements to the reader to do their own thing, and experiment.
+With each project, Kathreen explains the thought process behind her design and then give a few ideas and encouragements to the reader to do their own thing, and experiment.

-The book is concluded by a few chapters dealing with tools, assembling and finishing methods, and tips on storing, washing and above all, using your quilts.
+The book is concluded by a few chapters dealing with tools, assembling and finishing methods, and tips for storing, washing and above all, using your quilts.
 Right on character, Kathreen adds a long list of links to websites, blogs, tutorials and other online recourses to supplement the mountain of advice, inspiration and information already included in this book.

-As far as quilt books go, this one belongs right up there in top spot.
-The book is written for people who has a basic knowledge of sewing and who might have some experience with quilting.
+As far as quilt books go, this one belongs right up there in the top spot.
+The book is written for people who have a basic knowledge of sewing and who might have some experience with quilting.
 It is not a beginners book and if you are someone who needs step-by-step instructions, this will probably not satisfy you.
 But if you are ready to take a leap into the unknown, to experiment and try your own thing, but lack the confidence or design knowledge, this is for you.

 If you have been a follower of Kathreen’s blog, magazine or other books, and want something to celebrate her life and work, this is a fitting tribute.
-Not only to her amazing talent as a designer and writer, but also as a person, mother and wife.
+Not only to her amazing talent as a designer and writer but also as a person, mother and wife.